Is Cold Pressed Juice Safe During Pregnancy? (Updated 2026 Guide)

 - • Labels that clearly state 'pasteurized' or 'HPP' (high pressure processing)

-- • Limit to 1-2 servings per day due to natural sugar content
+- • Limit to 1-2 servings per day to avoid excessive sugar intake

 ✗ What to Avoid